 - Internet of Things powers up digital adoption – you can connect smartphones, computers, tablets, and additional devices to a single network;

-- AI-based systems for transaction automation – automated managers take care of providing smooth order management and finalize the transaction.
+- AI-based systems for transaction automation – virtual managers take care of providing smooth order management and finalize the transaction.

 Chief Digital Officer as the leader of digital transformation journey